 8. One of my greatest joys since moving to New York has been adding to my Google Map of places to eat and drink.
 I think that's when you really know a city, when you've got favorite coffeeshops on every corner and a favorite hole-in-the-wall quick bite in every neighborhood.
 I'm still on the hunt for the best soup dumplings and/or truffle fries in the city.
 And ramen.
 Omg ramen.

 9. The #MeToo movement raises a lot of thorny questions, but among them is one I'm always conflicted about: Can you really separate the art from the artist?
 Should we not watch That '70s Show or Woody Allen movies or anything under the Weinstein Company umbrella?
 Should we not stream Chris Brown on Spotify?
 One of my friends said she would still listen to her favorite artist on Spotify even if they were problematic, because so little revenue comes from Spotify, so it's a lesser impact than, say, buying a concert ticket.
 Another one of my friends argued that you can't really separate the art from the artist, because art is a reflection of the artist.
 But I think it comes down to the question: How much is art worth to us?
 And that extends to other things too.
 How much is convenience or fun worth?
 Should we use Lyft over Uber?
 Should we not go to Coachella and not eat at Chick-fil-A?
 I've said this before, but it's a difficult thing, to really consider the repercussions of our choices.
-It takes a certain level of consciousness to understand that every little thing we do has consequences all the way down the line, and honestly, it's pretty damn hard to be a good person all things considered.
+It takes a certain level of consciousness to understand that every little thing we do has consequences all the way down the line, and honestly, ethical consumption is a tricky concept, all things considered.
 But I also don't feel like activism should be that easy, à la the Golden Globes, where actresses and actors wore black to raise awareness of the TIME'S UP initiative.
 It's a black-tie event.
 I guarantee at least 80% of those people were planning on wearing black anyway.
 And as much as I appreciate Oprah and Natalie Portman, a better way to protest would have been not to attend in the first place, because the success of the event is contingent upon the attendance of celebrities.
 Come on, guys.

 10. I'd never really thought anything of doing an annual family Christmas card—matching outfits, picturesque location, the whole production—until my friend remarked to me a couple of years ago, "That's such a white thing to do."
 I remember being a bit shocked that other peoples' families didn't do Christmas cards.
 How else were the neighbors and your distant relatives supposed to know what you were up to?
 Since then I've asked all of my non-white friends, and they all find the concept hilarious.
 But to our family, it's tradition (this year's included Java and Fiji, my mom's new bunny children).